TO THE HOME OF NINA MACE PHOTOGRAPHY

 By separating the image in this way you can remove blemishes and blend skin colour without losing overall skin texture.
 If done well it stops the subject from looking plastic and too heavily edited.

-what methods are used to create FS actions?
+What methods are used to create Frequency Separation actions?

-There are numerous ways to break your images into the above mentioned 2 layers.
-From my research, the high-frequency layer can be created with a high pass filter or subtract layer and the low-frequency layer can be created with a blur layer which can be either Gaussian or Median blur.
+There are numerous ways to break your images into the above-mentioned 2 layers.
+From my research, the high-frequency layer can be created with a high pass filter or subtract layer, and the low-frequency layer can be created with a blur layer, either Gaussian or Median blur.

 If you would like to understand how to create these layers in Photoshop yourself I have found a number of videos which explain how and I have shared these at the bottom of this blog.
 Phlearn also offer more advanced training in this area and details can be found here

-how do i use frequency SEPARATION as an outdoor family photographer?
+How can I use frequency separation as an outdoor family photographer?